rhboot/shim/SBAT.md

 The large size of the BootHole revocation event is due to the inefficiency of revocation by image hash when there is a security vulnerability in a popular component signed by many authorities, sometimes with many versions.

 Coordinating the BootHole revocation has required numerous person months of planning, implementation, and testing multiplied by the number of authorities, deployments, & devices.
-It is not yet complete, and we anticipate many months of upgrades and testing with a long tail that may last years.
+It is not yet complete, and we anticipate many months of upgrades and testing with a long tail that may last years

 Additionally, when bugs or features require updates to UEFI shim, the number of images signed are multiplied by the number of authorities.

 ## Summary
-Given the tremendous cost and disruption of a revocation event like BootHole, and increased activity by security researchers in the secure boot space, we should take action to greatly improve this process.
+Given the tremendous cost and disruption of a revocation event like BootHole, and increased activity by security researchers in the UEFI Secure Boot space, we should take action to greatly improve this process.
 Updating revocation capabilities in the UEFI specification and system firmware implementations will take years to deploy into the ecosystem.
 As such, the focus of this document is on improvements that can be made to the UEFI shim, which are compatible with existing UEFI implementations.
-Shim can move faster than the UEFI system BIOS ecosystem while providing large impact to the in-market Secure Boot ecosystem.
+Shim can move faster than the UEFI system BIOS ecosystem while providing large impact to the in-market UEFI Secure Boot ecosystem.

 The background section identified 2 opportunities for improvement: